bhavanipot/PennyWise/README.md

 # PennyWise: Smart Budget Tracker with AI Insights

-**PennyWise** is a smart, all-in-one budgeting assistant that helps you track your expenses, set savings goals, and receive personalized financial advice — all powered by **Gemini AI**.
+**PennyWise** is a smart, all-in-one budgeting assistant that helps you track your expenses, set savings goals, and receive personalized financial advice, all powered by **Gemini AI**.

 ---